Veal stewed in white wine

 1 bay leaf

-Heat the oil to sizzling in a stewing pot.
-Add the veal and brown on all sides over medium-high heat, turning the pieces over as they turn golden and scraping the bottom of the pot with a wooden spatula.
+Heat the remaining 2 tbsp. oil to sizzling in a large skillet.
+Add about half the veal cubes and brown on all sides, turning the pieces over and scraping the bottom of the pot with a wooden spatula.
+Transfer the meat out and repeat with the rest of the veal.

-Allow to cool and skim off any fat that may rise to the surface.
-At this point you may put the stew aside in the fridge for up to 24 hours, or continue cooking.
+When the veal is tender, allow to the pot to cool.
+Skim off any fat from the surface.
+At this point you may put the stew aside for up to 24 hours, or continue cooking.